 There are two permanent methods of contraception:

 You can also look in the phone book under 'sexual health', or use the fpa clinic finder to find a local family planning clinic.
-The surgery offers a full range of contraception services but if you want to use a family planning clinic please click on the following link for our local services.
-Hastings sexual health clinics
+The surgery offers a full range of contraception services but you may want to use Hastings sexual health clinics for family planning advice.

 You can find out more about each type of contraception by contacting: